linibensonjr/SchoolifyAPI/README.md

 ```

 ##### Run the Server
-From within the `./src` directory first ensure you are working using your created virtual environment.
+From within the `schoolify-api` directory first ensure you are working using your created virtual environment.

-To run the backend server, execute:
+To run the server, execute:

 ```
 set FLASK_APP=api/